Planning your Pregnancy

 For more information visit NHS Choices – Planning your Pregnancy.

 Congratulations!
-Now that you are pregnant, welcome to our maternity service.
-You will need to complete an Antenatal booking form online or at the surgery.
+Now that you are pregnant you will need to complete an Antenatal booking form online.
 It would be helpful if you knew the date of your last period.
-After completing this form you will receive a Pregnancy Pack, please read all the information as it is important for your pregnancy and keep this safe at home.
+You will receive a Pregnancy Pack from the Antenatal services, please read all the information as it is important for your pregnancy and keep this safe at home.

 It is important that you IMMEDIATELY: